 As defined by the statute, compensation includes “monetary wages as well as benefits and other forms of compensation.”
 It is unclear how broadly this definition will be interpreted.

 The law states that employers are not prohibited from all discussions regarding compensation.
-Employers may still set expectations for and negotiate compensation, as long as they do not request or require an applicant’s salary history.
-The law also expressly provides that an employer may seek an applicant’s compensation history, after an offer of employment with terms of compensation has been extended and accepted "for the sole purpose of confirming the applicant’s salary history."
-Delaware’s law does not prohibit an employer from making compensation decisions based on an applicant’s voluntarily disclosure of his/her prior compensation history.
+Employers may still set expectations for and negotiate compensation as long as they do not request or require an applicant’s salary history.
+The law also expressly provides that an employer may seek an applicant’s compensation history after an offer of employment with terms of compensation has been extended and accepted "for the sole purpose of confirming the applicant’s salary history."
+Delaware’s law does not prohibit an employer from making compensation decisions based on an applicant’s voluntarily disclosure of their prior compensation history.

 Delaware’s law will be effective on December 14, 2017.
 The new law provides that the Delaware Department of Labor (DDOL) is to post requirements of the law on its website.

 The law empowers the DDOL to file enforcement actions.
 Any employer that fails to comply with the statute could face civil penalties of $1,000-$5,000 for a first offense and a $5,000-$10,000 penalty for subsequent violations.

 A similar law has been challenged in court.
 Philadelphia’s salary history ban was put on hold before it became effective due to a legal challenge by the Chamber of Commerce of Greater Philadelphia.
 We have been told that the Delaware Chamber of Commerce does not plan to file suit to challenge the Delaware law, but at least one large company is likely to do so.